liuyehcf/BlogSource/_posts/git.md

 # Fetch the changes from pull request number 29048 from the specified remote repository and applies them to a new local branch named `pull_request_29048`.
 git fetch [remote] pull/29048/head:pull_request_29048

-# Show all remote repositories
+# Displays the URLs of all remote repositories associated with the local repository, showing both fetch and push URLs.
 git remote -v

-# Show information about a specific remote repository
+# Displays detailed information about the specified remote repository, including its branches, tracking information, and recent commits.
 git remote show [remote]

-# Add a new remote repository and name it
+# Add a new remote repository with the specified shortname and URL to your local Git repository.
 git remote add [shortname] [url]

-# Fetch changes from a remote repository and merge them into the local branch
+# Fetch changes from the specified remote branch and merges them into the current local branch.
 git pull [remote] [branch]

+# Fetch changes from the specified remote branch and merges them into the specified local branch, forcing the update if necessary.
+git pull [remote] -f [branch]:[local_branch]

-# Push a specific local branch to the remote repository
+# Upload (pushes) the local branch to the specified remote repository branch.
 git push [remote] [branch]

-# Force push the current branch to the remote repository, even if there are conflicts
+# Forcefully update the specified remote branch with the local branch, potentially overwriting changes on the remote branch.
-git push [remote] --force

-# Push all branches to the remote repository
-git push [remote] --all
+git push [remote] -f [branch]:[remote_branch]
 ```

 # 11 Submodule